-The guide column face (flange) is positioned with the guide angle on the inside of the VRC.
+The guide column face (flange) is positioned with the guide angle on the outside of the VRC and the chain tube facing away from the carriage.
 See Figure 12-2 and Figure 12-3.

 Verify Orientation Figure 12-3

 Spliced Column Guidelines